ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 - IEEE Transactions on Circuits and Systems for Video Technolog
 - IEEE Access
 - Neurocomputing
+- Neural Networks
 - Pattern Recognition
+- Computers and Electronics in Agriculture
 - KSII Transactions on Internet and Information Systems

 #### 🌻 Conference Reviewers: